 He started insinuating that Robbie Parker, one of the parents of a murdered child, was an actor almost immediately, long before he ever came into contact with Wolfgang Halbig, the wildly discredited school safety administrator he's claiming he just covered.

-Alex promoted Halbig, all while he had every reason to know that Halbig was literally stalking and harassing the parents, insisting they were actors and that their kids never existed.
+Alex didn't just cover Halbig, Alex promoted Halbig, all while he had every reason to know that Halbig was literally stalking and harassing the parents, insisting they were actors and that their kids never existed.

 Alex had Halbig on the show as an expert and directed his fans to financially support Halbig so he could continue his harassment.

-And not only that, Alex paid for his employee, Dan Badondi, to go to Connecticut to join in the harassment of Newtown residents, which Alex celebrated and aired on his show as a triumphant thing in the Infowar.
+And not only that, Alex paid for his employee, Dan Badondi, to go to Connecticut to join in the harassment of Newtown residents, which Alex celebrated and aired on his show as a triumphant thing in the InfoWar.

-Further, Alex sold Jim Fetzer's book, No One Died at Sandy Hook, on his website, and literally all of the, quote, anomalies Alex was so confused by that made him suspect it was all a hoax came directly from either Fetzer or Halbig.
+Further, Alex sold Jim Fetzer's book, No One Died at Sandy Hook, on his website, and literally all of the quote anomalies Alex was so confused by that made him suspect it was all a hoax came directly from either Fetzer or Halbig.

 The reality is that Alex wanted to cover Sandy Hook as a fake event because it was an incredibly powerful driver of traffic and sales for him.

-Alex understands that emotionally traumatic events are ones that have a way of overwhelming people's rational thinking, and there are few things that are more traumatic than a mass murder of children in a school.
+And there are few things that are more traumatic than a mass murder of children in a school.

-No one wants to believe that that kind of thing could happen, so it's not difficult for talented conspiracy theorists to entice people into that false narrative that allows them to not accept that reality.
+So it's not difficult for talented conspiracy theorists to entice people into that false narrative that allows them to not accept that reality.

-It's a convenient story to pretend that this was the internet, was just really interested in Sandy Hook, and Alex was just covering what these guys were saying, but that's cowardly revisionist trash.
+Alex was just covering what these guys were saying, but that's cowardly revisionist trash.

 Alex was doing what Alex always does, which is trying to profit from other people's pain.

-He repeated his defamatory claims about them because he got mad about Neil Heslin going on Megyn Kelly's show and talking about his experience, so some people rightly reported that Alex is still saying things about these families that he's said in the past, and it was the stuff that led to their harassment.
+So some people rightly reported that Alex is still saying the things about these families that he said in the past, and it was the stuff that led to their harassment.

-He has no one to blame for that but himself, and for what it's worth, multiple times under oath during his deposition and trial, as well as on air during the trial, Alex repeated his assertion that Sandy Hook was probably fake.
+And for what it's worth, multiple times under oath during his deposition and trial, as well as on air during the trial, Alex repeated his assertion that Sandy Hook was probably fake.

-So he can calm the fuck down with this I'm-a-victim stuff.
+So he can calm the fuck down with this I'm a victim stuff.

 I want to take a quick moment and examine something that Alex said at the beginning of that clip, though, because I think it reveals something important.